skrub-data/skrub/doc/modules/default_wrangling/table_vectorizer.rst

                 high_cardinality=TextEncoder(), numeric=SquashingScaler())

-Besides the transformers provided by Skrub, the |TableVectorizer| can also take user-specified transformers that are applied to given columns.
+Besides the transformers provided by skrub, the |TableVectorizer| can also take user-specified transformers that are applied to given columns.

 >>> from sklearn.preprocessing import OrdinalEncoder